 And trusted downloads rare in the world of innocent looking infected pieces of software residing on pages all over the web.

 But let’s finish on a lighter note, shall we…

 Top 10 most dangerous celebrities

 Well, not exactly.
-This week, the cyber security firm, McAfee published a list of celebrity searches that were most likely to lead innocent searchers to corrupted websites.
+This week, thefirm, McAfee published a list of celebrity searches that were most likely to lead innocent searchers to corrupted websites.

 Here is your top 10…